 The club has continued to develop its equipment with the upgrading of the lighting and sound equipment to the latest digital standard, installation of a loop system for the hard of hearing and recently investing in new tracking and curtains, with the help of a lottery grant.

-The club is an open club and continues to work with other community groups such as The Trinity Theatre Group, which is a local childrens theatre, to help provide stage experience.
+The club is an open club and continues to work with other community groups such as The Trinity Theatre Company, which is a local childrens theatre, to help provide stage experience.

 A list of all our productions is available on our past productions page including copies of all our programs and as many photos as we can muster.